-Notice of 2020 Annual Meeting of Stockholders
+Notice of 2021 Annual Meeting of Stockholders

-Proxy Solicited by Board of Directors for Annual Meeting - Tuesday, June 9, 2020 at 12:00 PM Eastern Time
+Proxy Solicited by Board of Directors for Annual Meeting - Wednesday, June 9, 2021 at 12:00 PM Eastern Time

-Jesse Shefferman and Blaine Davis, or any of them, as proxies, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of ArTara Therapeutics, Inc. to be held on Tuesday, June 9, 2020 at 12:00 PM Eastern Time or at any postponement or adjournment thereof.
+Jesse Shefferman and Blaine Davis, and each of them, as proxies, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Protara Therapeutics, Inc. to be held on Wednesday, June 9, 2021 at 12:00 PM Eastern Time or at any postponement or adjournment thereof.

 Shares represented by this proxy will be voted as indicated by the stockholder.
-If no such directions are indicated, the Proxies will have authority to vote FOR both of the nominees for director listed under Proposal 1, FOR Proposals 2 and 3, and for EVERY ONE YEAR on Proposal 4.
+If no such directions are indicated, the proxies will have authority to vote FOR both of the nominees for director listed under Proposal 1, and FOR Proposals 2 and 3.

-In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting.
+In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting.

-Votes must be received by 11:59 P.M., Eastern Time, June 8, 2020.
+Votes must be received by 11:59 P.M., Eastern Time, on June 8, 2021.